microsoft/TypeChat/README.md

 ## Structure
 The repo consists of the TypeChat library and a set of examples that use the library.
 Each example has a different purpose.

-* CoffeeShop.
-A basic example illustrating how to capture user intent as a set of nouns, in this case the items in a coffee order.
+- _CoffeeShop_:  A basic example illustrating how to capture user intent as a set of nouns, in this case the items in a coffee order.
-* Restaurant.
-Another set of nouns example but with more complex linguistic input, illustrating the line between simpler and more advanced language models in handling compound sentences, distrations and corrections.
+- _Restaurant_:  Another set of nouns example but with more complex linguistic input, illustrating the line between simpler and more advanced language models in handling compound sentences, distrations and corrections.
 This example also shows how we can use TypeScript typing to simplify the creation of a user intent summary.
-* Calendar.
-A basic example that shows how to capture user intent as a sequence of actions.
+- _Calendar_:  A basic example that shows how to capture user intent as a sequence of actions.
-* Music.
-A more involved example of capturing intent as actions, this time using a JSON output form that corresponds to a simple dataflow program over a set of actions.
+- _Music_:  A more involved example of capturing intent as actions, this time using a JSON output form that corresponds to a simple dataflow program over a set of actions.

 ## Alternative 1: Use GitHub CodeSpaces
 In your web browser, navigate to the [repo on GitHub](https://github.com/microsoft/typechat/).
 Click the green button, labelled `<> Code` and then choose the `Codespaces` tab.